8 Charitable Gifts For Book Lovers

 Are you ready to have your heartstrings played like a guitar at a Phish concert?
 Well, you’re about to.
 This sweet little book is the product of 6-year-old Dylan’s attempt to raise money to help cure his best friend Johan’s rare liver condition, and he did a great job too.
 In just hours, Dylan sold 200 copies of his book, along with donated chocolate bars, and raked in $5,000 for charity.
 Not too shabby.
 To further support Dylan’s goal of finding a cure for GSD Type 1b, you can buy his heartfelt book here.

 Some amazing folks on DeviantArt have devised a great way to give back by pooling their artistic talents for charitable purposes.
-Supporting the American Cancer Society, this art book features original, full-color artwork from over 30 artists.
+Supporting the American Cancer Society, this art book (site under construction) features original, full-color artwork from over 30 artists.
 The book’s theme: Things That Make You Happy.
 Sometimes we get wrapped in the curveballs life throws us, and we need reminding of the good things that get buried in the shuffle.
 Sporting mostly Anime style artwork, this book will make a special gift for the manga nerd in your life.

 In case you missed the beautiful book-themed benches that dotted the London landscape last year, look no further than this beautiful catalog.
 100% of the £10 donation goes to the National Literacy Trust, which for the past 20 years has helped raise the literacy level of low-income areas in the UK.
 Catalogs are no longer available, but you can still give to this charity.